kazuar/kazuar.github.io/_posts/2015-8-2-light-detection-opencv.md

 {% endhighlight %}

 ## Reducing noise in the image
 We will want to smooth the input image in order to reduce the noise in the image.
-This will make it easier to detect objects in the image:
+This will make it easier to detect objects in the image.
+For medianBlur we will use aperture size of 3, higher value will mean that the image will be more blurry:
 {% highlight python %}
 blur_image = cv2.medianBlur(image, 3)
 {% endhighlight %}